unt-libraries/untl-metadata-documentation/docs/guides/system-qsg.rst

     Publishing a record will save a new version of the record, even if no changes were made.
     If you open a record and do not make any changes, close the window or tab without publishing the record to avoid saving duplicate copies.

+After you complete a record, it's a good idea to review everything to make sure it looks right.
+An easy way to do this is to return to the item's summary page after you publish the record to skim the condensed version of the record.
+For more information about what to look for, see :doc:`Reviewing Metadata Records </tools/reviewing>`

 Potential Problems
 ==================